 Serving Suggestions

 - End your fondue meal sweetly with this Vegan Chocolate Hazelnut Fondue or Vegan Chocolate Peanut Butter Fondue.
-Continue dipping with a variety of fruits, vegan marshmallows, and baked goods.
+Continue dipping with various fruits, vegan marshmallows, and baked goods.

 Equipment